I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 }

-Setting OTEL_LOG_TOOL_DETAILS=1 records the actual skill name in claude_code.skill_activated, enabling per-skill aggregation in the dashboard. user.plan in OTEL_RESOURCE_ATTRIBUTES is optional; when set, a plan column appears in the dashboard.
+Setting OTEL_LOG_TOOL_DETAILS=1 records actual skill names in claude_code.skill_activated, enabling per-skill aggregation in the dashboard. user.plan in OTEL_RESOURCE_ATTRIBUTES is optional; setting it causes a plan column to appear in the dashboard.

-After injection into the Raw LogGroup, events passed through the allowlist were written to the Sanitized LogGroup within a few seconds.
-The events on the Sanitized side are in the following form, and it can be confirmed that tool detail and prompt-related fields have been dropped.
+After injection into the Raw LogGroup, events were written to the Sanitized LogGroup after passing through the allowlist within a few seconds.
+The events on the Sanitized side were in the following form, confirming that tool details and prompt-related fields were dropped.

 {